Pompeii, Paestum & Herculaneum in the Winter

 All kinds of interests are catered for on a Japan holiday tour with Travelsphere.
 Nature lovers will get the chance to admire magnificent views of Mount Fuji as well as taking a trip to a traditional wasabi farm.
 The historic cities of Nara and Hiroshima are just some of the poignant sights you’ll get the opportunity to see with us, and you certainly won’t be short of souvenir ideas while checking out the vibrant cities of Tokyo and Osaka.
 Discover everything from temples to cherry blossoms on handcrafted Japan escorted tours with Travelsphere.

-Discover the unforgettable highlights of Japan including an incredible high-speed ride on the Bullet Train.
+From Tokyo to Kyoto, Osaka and beyond, discover the unforgettable highlights of Japan including an incredible high-speed ride on the Bullet Train.

 We had a great time, enhanced by the people in our group and our wonderful Holiday Director, Simona and Local Guide, Yoshi.
 These two were the perfect hosts for our trip - we were looked after from start to finish, we saw all the sights and they were on hand to make sure made the most of our free time too.